 It’s hard to tell whether your tires are properly inflated just by looking at them.
 Even when your tires are underinflated or nearly flat, it can be difficult to feel it on the road.
 If you’ve been driving with underinflated tires, there might even be damage to the inner parts of the tire you can’t see.

 That’s why it’s important to regularly check your tire pressure.
 We recommend doing so at least once each month and before a long trip.

-Pressures should be checked when tires are cold, in other words, before they have been driven on.
-Driving, even for a short distance, causes tires to heat up and air pressure to increase.
+You should check your tire pressure when tires are cold – in other words, before you’ve driven on them.
+Driving even a short distance causes tires to heat up and air pressure to increase.

-If the TPMS generates improper monitoring or signals, we recommend that you consult your owner’s manual provided with your vehicle and follow-up with your vehicle’s manufacturer.
+If your tire pressure sensor generates improper monitoring or signals, we recommend that you consult your owner’s manual provided with your vehicle and follow-up with your vehicle’s manufacturer.